 Student Life at Keck Graduate Institute

-Therefore, students are encouraged to continue to develop their talents and interests beyond the KGI academic curriculum.
-Mentorship from faculty, and participation in social events, student clubs and activities are a part of daily life at KGI.
+Outside of the classroom, students are encouraged to continue to develop their talents and interests beyond the KGI academic curriculum.
+Mentorship from faculty and participation in social events, student clubs and activities are a part of daily life at KGI.

 The biotech industry is an important part of commerce and discovery in Southern California and KGI receives a great deal of support from this community.
 Students have ample opportunity to meet with company leaders, venture capitalists, innovators and entrepreneurs in both formal and informal settings on campus.
-It is this industry network, these relationships, that provide a background for KGI’s rich academic program.
-Students develop further sophistication, intellectually and socially, during venues that range from brown-bag lunches with corporate leaders to the festivities surrounding The Si Ramo Lecture and the lively meetings of our Advisory Council.
+It is this industry network, these relationships, that provide a background for KGI's rich academic program.
+Students develop further sophistication, intellectually and socially, during venues that range from brown-bag lunches with corporate leaders to the festivities surrounding several lecture series and the lively meetings of our Advisory Council.